oliviergilbertastro/SMBH-Binaries-GPs/readme.md

-Gaussian processes (GPs) modelling of SMBH binary candidates light curves
+Using Gaussian processes (GPs) to model light curves of AGNs as QPO + red noise to determine whether there is a single supermassive black hole (SMBH) or a binary SMBH.